Bengals Quick Hits: Defense Makes Impact Statement in 16-7 Win Over Rams - CLNS Media

 - Losers:

 Jackson Carman: Couldn’t have gone much worse.
-He’s not likely to get cut but the second-rounder from 2021 had a first half in his first game back from COVID.
+He’s not likely to get cut but the second-rounder from 2021 had a dubious first half in his first game back from COVID.
 He whiffed badly on a block that allowed Dayton native Michael Hoecht to pancake Brandon Allen on a sack that knocked the Bengals out of the red zone and forced the second field goal of the day.
 He committed a hold on a first-and-10 from the Bengals 22, pushing the Bengals to first-and-20 from their 12.
 On Cincinnati’s first drive of the game, he stumbled moving to his left and got trampled on a Chris Evans run.
 When you play the entire preseason finale and you were the projected starting left guard, you’ve fallen quite a bit.

 Kwamie Lassiter II: His odds of beating out a veteran like Trent Taylor in the punt return game were likely long to begin with but his muff of a routine punt on LA’s second punt of the game all but sealed his fate, especially when Taylor took his 31 yards on the first punt of the night.
 On the bright side, he caught five of seven passes for 42 yards and his toughness certainly shone through when he took a massive hit from defensive back Grant Haley at the Rams 15 and held on for a 10-yard gain a first down.
 Two plays later, the Bengals added their only touchdown of the night and the win was sealed.